OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 ## Changes

 - Reworked user group section (part of the profile page).
 User can create and manage groups that can be added to tables and in the future also to scenario bundles [(#1611)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1611).
-  - Also includes updates to the profile tables section where a reworked UI was implemented.
+  - Also includes updates to the profile tables section where a reworked UI was implemented for #1607.
+  - Fix broken autocomplete & client side validate user input when assigning groups or users to table permissions.

 ## Features